How To Manage KVM Virtual Machines With Virt-Manager - OSTechNix

 Managing KVM guests with Virt-manager is very easier than you think.
 Let me show you basic Kvm management tasks with screenshots.

 Go to File -> New Virtual Machine from Virt-manager main window.
 Choose how would you like to install the guest OS.
-You will be give four choices as listed below:
+You will be given four choices as listed below:

 - Local install media (E.g. ISO or CDROM),